lupin-de-mid/home-assistant.github.io/source/_components/tts.yandextts.markdown

 - **voice** (*Optional*): Speaker voice.
 Default is 'zahar'.
 Supported female voices are jane, oksana, alyss, omazh and male voices are zahar and ermil

-See on api [documentation](https://tech.yandex.com/speechkit/cloud/doc/dg/concepts/speechkit-dg-tts-docpage/) for details.
+See on api [documentation](https://tech.yandex.com/speechkit/cloud/doc/guide/concepts/tts-http-request-docpage/) for details.
 N.B. english version of documentation is outdated.
-So you could receive api key [here](https://developer.tech.yandex.ru/)
+So you could request api key [here](https://tech.yandex.com/speechkit/cloud/)

 A full configuration sample: